Chrono-byte/disilla.org/positions/politics.md

 #### Neo-conservatives

+> "At its root is a disease that has infected our politics, one that will make some political leaders do anything – including lie and incite violence – to hold on to power.
+That’s what we’re seeing before our very eyes." - Rep. Greg Stanton [(January 6th, 2021)](https://www.youtube.com/watch?v=PAQY8U6goEw)

 I generally try not to wholely disregard groups, however from my engagement with many neo-cons online, I've come to fundamentally regard them as one of the single greatest threats to American democracy.

 ### Liberalism (As in left-wing)

+Soon™️

 #### Leftists

 Individuals who fall further left than US liberals often are described (in US politics) as "leftists".
 Personally I believe this to be far to broad a term to have any meaningful discussion about.

 ### "Omni-Liberalism"